-- In depth knowledge of and an advanced ability to perform and interpret detailed ultrasound examinations in the following areas: adult and pediatric neck, abdomen, pelvis, scrotum, deep leg veins, breasts and the pregnant abdomen which includes the developing fetus. - Advanced knowledge of internal anatomy and physiology of all areas to be examined using sonography methods and be able to seek out and recognize pathological changes of internal anatomy.
-This includes knowledge of and an understanding of pathologies which may affect internal structures. - Ability to use ultrasound equipment to produce complex quality images for diagnosis of the patient by the Radiologist based on clinical information provided by the referring physician. - Execute fine movements of the hand and wrist in order to accurately image subtle and minute detailed anatomy (highly developed hand eye coordination). - A specialized knowledge of ultrasound physics is required to create and interpret images produced. - An understanding of and an ability to conduct QC measures on all ultrasound equipment. - Skills and ability to efficiently operate a RIS and PACS system. - Ability to safeguard the trust of patients, ensuring appropriate patient privacy and confidentiality. - Ability to communicate effectively with both medical and non-medical individuals. - Ability to commit to actively upholding and consistently practicing personal diversity, inclusion and cultural awareness, as well as safety and sensitivity approaches in the workplace.
+- Knowledge of and an ability to perform and interpret detailed ultrasound examinations in the following areas: adult and pediatric neck, abdomen, pelvis, scrotum, adult heart, deep leg veins, breasts and the pregnant abdomen which includes the developing fetus. - Knowledge of internal anatomy and physiology of all areas to be examined using sonography methods and be able to seek out and recognize pathological changes of internal anatomy.
+This includes knowledge of and an understanding of pathologies which may affect internal structures. - A specialized knowledge of ultrasound physics is required to create and interpret images produced. - An understanding of and an ability to conduct QC measures on all ultrasound equipment. - Skills and ability to efficiently operate a RIS and PACS system. - Skills in executing fine movements of the hand and wrist to accurately image subtle and minute detailed anatomy (highly developed hand eye coordination). - Ability to use ultrasound equipment to produce complex quality images for diagnosis of the patient by the Radiologist based on clinical information provided by the referring physician. - Ability to safeguard the trust of patients, ensuring appropriate patient privacy and confidentiality. - Ability to communicate effectively with both medical and non-medical individuals.

+- Ability to commit to actively upholding and consistently practicing personal diversity, inclusion and cultural awareness, as well as safety and sensitivity approaches in the workplace.